AndreiMoraru123/ContextCollector/README.md

 ## It's a Contextualizer, trained on COCO!
 See what I did there?

-### This mixed vision-language model gets better by making mistakes
+### This mixed multi-modal vision-language model gets better by making mistakes

 ![p1](https://user-images.githubusercontent.com/81184255/203029962-e26562e9-754d-4629-8330-b54e202698f2.gif)